klen/asgi-tools/_sources/usage.rst.txt

     # await client.get('/sub/route').text() == 'OK from subapp'

-Middlewares and signals from app and subapp are chained.
+Middlewares from app and subapp are chained (only internal middlewares are supported for nested apps).

 ..
 Links